leylls/CFG-Group-6/PriceTrackingApp/front_end/my_code_structure.md

 My current file system (as of 6th August)
- Splitted the script in "dialogues", "decorators", "db interactions" and "utils" - which will then be imported modules withiin the app's main.py final file
+ Splitted the script in "dialogues", "decorators", "db interactions" and "utils" - which will then be imported modules within the app's main.py final file

 ![image](https://github.com/user-attachments/assets/7eafcff0-a2c9-4232-a04b-19b3aba7c1ab)